timhughes/git-credential-libsecret/README.md

-:bangbang: This is here in case others find the code useful.
+ :no_entry_sign: This is here in case others find the code useful.
 The standard gnome-keyring integration provided with git now works.
-Use `git-credential-gnome-keyring` instead of this. :bangbang:
+Use `git-credential-gnome-keyring` instead of this.  :no_entry_sign:

 # git-credential-libsecret
 Handles storing and providing usernames and passwords to Git using libsecret.